maths22/paramsync/README.md

         delete: true
     <% end %>

-It's a good idea to sanity-check your ERB by running `constancy config` after making any changes.
+It's a good idea to sanity-check your ERB by running `paramsync config` after making any changes.